Colorado Deed Forms (5)

 Beneficiary Deed – Generally used to avoid probate, this deed transfers title to a beneficiary when the property owner passes away.

-Deed of Trust – An agreement involving three (3) parties whereby a purchaser of a property borrows money from a lender.
-A third-party trustee will hold the property title until the buyer repays the lender.
+Deed of Trust – A deed in which the purchaser of a property borrows money to finance the purchase, and a third-party trustee holds the property title until the loan is repaid.

 Download: PDF

-General Warranty Deed – A deed through which the current property owner guarantees that they own the title to the property and that the property has no liens or encumbrances on it.
+General Warranty Deed – Guarantees that the grantor owns the title to the property and that the property has no liens or encumbrances on its title.

 Quit Claim Deed – Transfers property without any guarantee of a clean title or the legitimacy of the grantor’s ownership.

-Special Warranty Deed – Similar to the general warranty deed, except that all guarantees apply only to the grantor’s ownership and don’t take into account encumbrances from previous owners.
+Special Warranty Deed – Similar to the general warranty deed, except that all guarantees apply only to the grantor’s ownership and not previous owners.